Temple strives to adhere to the Kink Educators and Producers Code of Conduct.

 Beginners Rope Lab

-Beginner Rope Lab is hosted by Masha and intended primarily, but not only, for people who have taken Rope 0 at Temple and desire supported practice time for foundational rope techniques.
+Beginner Rope Lab is intended primarily, but not only, for people who have taken Rope 0 at Temple and desire supported practice time for foundational rope techniques.

 The first hour will be spent on demos of basic techniques including single and double-column ties, collapsible and non-collapsible knots, counter-tensions, and lock-off techniques.
 The second hour will be for practicing these skills with hands-on support.
 Come with your partner or come solo and practice these fundamentals as self-ties.